Quansight-Labs/quansight-labs-site/posts/2022/05/thoughts-on-reviewing-for-accessibility.md

 #### Text

 - All-caps are used only when they are needed (like acronyms), not just for emphasis.
-(Or they use a text-transform property.)
+Or all-caps are created with a text-transform property.
 - [Text has high enough contrast for its size and weight](https://www.w3.org/WAI/WCAG21/Understanding/contrast-minimum).
-Make sure to watch out for yellow, orange, and green especially; they tend to be tricky.
+Make sure to be aware of yellow, orange, and green especially; they tend to be tricky.
 - [Information is not represented only by color](https://www.w3.org/WAI/WCAG21/Understanding/use-of-color).
-(Adding label text or an icon are my most frequently recommended additions.)
+Adding label text or an icon are my most frequently recommended additions.
-- [Links have appropriately descriptive names](https://www.w3.org/WAI/WCAG21/Understanding/link-purpose-in-context)—meaning you know where that link text will take you or why it is there.
+- [Links have appropriately descriptive names](https://www.w3.org/WAI/WCAG21/Understanding/link-purpose-in-context)—-meaning you know where that link text will take you or why it is there.
 - Are there headers or some kind of division?
 [Headers must follow a clearly ordered hierarchy](https://www.w3.org/WAI/tutorials/page-structure/headings/).
-(For example, not skipping from Heading 1 to Heading 4 in HTML-based situations.)
+For example, not skipping from Heading 1 to Heading 4 in HTML-based situations.
-- Acronyms need to be defined (or at least linked to their source).
+- Acronyms need to be defined, or at least linked to their source.
 - Is the text written in a style appropriate for the audience?
 In most cases, it needs to use [plain language](https://www.plainlanguage.gov/guidelines/).
 - Is any [language being unnecessarily gendered](https://developers.google.com/style/inclusive-documentation#gendered-language)?
 If it is, replace it.
-(More on [inclusive language at 18F](https://content-guide.18f.gov/our-style/inclusive-language).)
+More on [inclusive language at 18F](https://content-guide.18f.gov/our-style/inclusive-language).
 - Is necessary gendered language used correctly?
-(Usually, this means don’t misgender people.)
+Usually, this means don’t misgender people.
 - Is there [language that unnecessarily assumes the reader’s ability](https://developers.google.com/style/inclusive-documentation#ableist-language)?
-(For example, assuming the reader can see with “As you can see…”) If there is, replace it.
+If there is, replace it.
+An example could be assuming the reader can see with “As you can see…”
 - If there is HTML, [all HTML tags are used as they were intended to be used](https://developer.mozilla.org/en-US/docs/Learn/Accessibility/HTML).
 - If there are ARIA tags, are they necessary?
 Could this be avoided by using semantic HTML?
 [If ARIA tags are necessary, are they used correctly](https://html5accessibility.com/stuff/2020/11/07/not-so-short-note-on-aria-label-usage-big-table-edition/)?

 #### Not-text

 - [Non-text elements have high enough contrast](https://www.w3.org/WAI/WCAG21/Understanding/non-text-contrast).
-I prefer to check contrast on all, but at least be sure about interactive and informational areas (For example, buttons or status indicators).
+I prefer to check contrast on all, but at least be sure about interactive and informational areas.
+For example, buttons are interactive interfaces and status indicators are informational interfaces.
 - [Information is not represented only by color](https://www.w3.org/WAI/WCAG21/Understanding/use-of-color).
-(Adding label text or an icon are my most frequently recommended additions.)
+Adding label text or an icon are my most frequently recommended additions.
 (Yes, this is the same as the above Text section.
 It’s important so it’s here twice.)
 - [All images need image descriptions of some kind](https://www.w3.org/WAI/tutorials/images/decision-tree/).
 All image descriptions need to match their surrounding context.
 - [All videos need captions and/or transcriptions](https://www.w3.org/WAI/media/av/).
 - All non-text media needs a text counterpart, or another way to get the information or interaction.